SAP/odfuzz/doc/architecture.rst

 2. entities.py - There are implemented methods and classes which are closely related to Mutator itself.
 An eligible example is the class `FilterOptionDeleter`.
 3. fuzzer.py - In this module, there are invoked functions for mutating strings, or for deleting logical parts from the $filter query option.

 The mutable data are retrieved from a database.
-ODfuzz fully depends on MongoDB.
+ODfuzz fully depends on database state (MongoDB).
 Every single request and its response's HTTP status code is writen to the database.
 When an initial population is created, the fuzzer continues evolving the population.
 ODfuzz takes 2 candidates (2 related queries) from the database and mutates them.
 The procedure is following:

 1. Crossover - Two related queries (targeting the same endpoint, same entity set) are crossed.
 Such queries are obtained from Selector and Mutator does not have to cope with that.